 Conflict is a natural occurrence when people spend a lot of time together.
 Perhaps this is even truer in a work environment.
 While ideally everyone would like to get along most, if not all, of the time, the reality is conflict is likely to emerge in the workplace at some point.
 Probably on a regular basis.
 This generally isn't a problem, because conflict can lead to new solutions, but when the conflict is constant and ongoing without any sort of resolution or innovation resulting from it, the clashing of personalities could develop into a more serious problem.

-Working in an office that is riddled with conflict every day can be stressful.
-This type of atmosphere can contribute to poorer performance, lack of initiative, frustration and, if present for the long-term, it can even lead to personal health issues.
+Working every day in an office riddled with conflict can be stressful.
+This type of atmosphere often contributes to poorer performance, lack of initiative, frustration and, if present for the long-term, it can even lead to personal health issues.
 Unfortunately, you cannot control what others do, but you do have power over yourself and your own actions.
 Surviving each day can turn out to be difficult, but by strategizing and changing your own routine habits you can increase your chances of having an easier time getting through each day.

 It is not easy working with people who are continuously at odds and have no desire to compromise or find resolution.
 What should you do if you are working in this sort of environment?